tuantran1295/worle-puzzle-react-chatgpt/README.md

 ### Description
 * Developing auto guessing wordle game using ChatGPT
-* A personal project for applying at Votee AI
 * Using prompt engineering to get the guessed words form OpenAI api and show them in the game.
 The current word return based on previous word characters.

 ![prompt](public/image/prompt-engineering.png)